zuplo/docs/docs/articles/api-key-react-component.md

 ### Without Tailwind

-Import the component's stylesheet into your root component (i.e. `App.jsx`), typically below your other stylesheets.
+Import the component's stylesheet into your root component (for example, `App.jsx`), typically below your other stylesheets.

 ```jsx
 import "./styles/globals.css";